The Importance of Faith in Mental Healthcare

 Honorary Associate Fellow

 Kuruvilla George (KG) is originally from Singapore.
 He completed his medical education in India and his post-graduation as a psychiatrist in the UK.
-He currently lives in Melbourne Australia, where he is the Director of Medical Services at Peter James Centre and Wantirna Health and Clinical Director of Aged Person’s Mental Health and ECT for Eastern Health.
-KG is Clinical Associate Professor at Monash University.
-KG was the deputy chief psychiatrist for the state of Victoria from 2002 to 2012.
+He currently lives in Melbourne Australia and recently retired as the Director of Medical Services at Peter James Centre and Wantirna Health and Clinical Director of Aged Person’s Mental Health and ECT for Eastern Health.
+KG was also a Clinical Professor at Deakin University and Clinical Associate Professor at Monash University.
+He served as the deputy chief psychiatrist for the state of Victoria from 2002 to 2012.